terminusdb/terminuscms-docs/reference-guides/document-ui-templates/EditDocumentComponent.md

 # Edit Document Component
-The edit document component allows you to edit an existing document using the FrameViewer components from `....`.
+The `EditDocumentComponent` allows you to edit an existing document using the FrameViewer components from `....`.

 ## Installation